 1Adobe Certification Programs, Adobe.com, http://wwwimages.adobe.com/content/dam/Adobe/en/education/pdfs/certification-path-individuals.pdf,visited January 11, 2016.
 Adobe, the Adobe logo, Dreamweaver, Flash, and Photoshop are either registered trademarks or trademarks of Adobe Systems Incorporated in the United States and/or other countries.
 All other trademarks are the property of their respective owners.

 Many Ways to Learn

 Tuition & Financial Aid

-Learn more about opportunities to help make your degree more affordable, including merit and needs-based scholarships, grants, loans and the military group tuition rate.
+Learn more about opportunities that may be available to help make your degree more affordable, including merit and need-based scholarships, grants, loans and the military group tuition rate.

 We believe you deserve credit for coursework you’ve already completed.
 Learn how DeVry can help you apply qualifying credits – up to 80 credit hours* – toward your degree program.

 *The certificate and associate programs vary by course requirement.
 If the program length is less than 30 credit hours, the entire program must be completed at DeVry University.
 If the program length is between 30 to 120 credit hours, 30 credit hours must be completed at DeVry University.